 Financial Assistance to Students.
-The University of La Verne, in an attempt to bring higher education within the reach of qualified men and women, makes financial assistance available through a variety of programs.
-All students admitted to a degree or certificate program at ULV may apply.
+The University of La Verne makes financial assistance available through a variety of programs.
+All students admitted to a degree program at ULV may apply.
 (Financial aid is not available to students admitted to the Athens campus or the EPIC program.)